Confined Space Hazards – four main causes of serious accidents

 - Asphyxiation caused by low levels of oxygen.
 In these types of cases, oxygen has been replaced by other gases, such as nitrogen or carbon dioxide.

-- Inhalation of harmful airborne contaminants, such as toxic gases, vapours, fumes and dusts.
+- Inhalation of harmful airborne contaminants, such as toxic gases, vapors, fumes and dusts.

 Accidents and rescue operations related to a toxic atmosphere typically pose a great risk for the rescuers.
 There are numerous reported cases where rescuers entering a confined space lost consciousness, making the entire rescue operation riskier and more complex.